nishanthan-k/Travel-Website/README.md

 # Travel Website

-A responsive travel website showcasing premium rooms, gallery images, and more.
+A travel website showcasing premium rooms, gallery images, and more.
 Explore the beauty of Greece and plan your dream journey.

+## Access the Website

+You can access the live website [here](https://nishanthan-k.github.io/Travel-Website/)

 ## Features